Morganplant/Crowd-Detection-System-Docs/Report/Conclusions - Section.md

+### What is the Project
+---
-### What Design Choices where made along the way
+### What Design Choices made along the way

 1. Initial Ideas of IoT or Wi-Fi
-2. Move to a Hybrid IoT Wi-Fi approach
+2. Potential for a Hybrid IoT Wi-Fi approach
-3. Move again to Only Wi-Fi approach
+3. Move to Only Wi-Fi approach
 4. Discovering that mapping Topology was not possible
 5. Moving to Hybrid Topology given and Scanning approach
 #### Initial Ideas of IoT and Wi-Fi